Computational design of sustainable 2D catalysts

 The research objective is to employ highly accurate computational methods based on density functional theory to design novel catalysts based on 2D materials such as graphene as boron nitride, in which the nature of the active sites is tuned according to the desired chemical activity.
 In particular, we will investigate the role of chemical doping and functionalisation by substitutional insertion of heteroatoms, oxidation, amination and by creating specific defects (e.g., single vacancies, edges).
 The activity of the catalysts will be tested for key environmental and industrial reactions such as the reduction of NOx (deNOx process) and the catalytic partial oxidation (CPOX) which is an attractive option to produce H2 and CO from hydrocarbon fuels for Green Energy (e.g., fuel cell) applications.

-This studentship is only open to UK students and EU students.
+This studentship is only open to UK students.

 If English is not your first language, you will be required to have an IELTS Academic of 6.5 or above (or equivalent), with no sub-test score below 6.